lbryio/twitter-tipbot/README.md

 To run the bot simply use `node bin/tipbot` or `npm start`.

 ## Commands
-Commands are executed by placing gameunitsbot <command> <arguments> in a tweet.
+Commands are executed by placing gameunits <command> <arguments> in a tweet.

 | **Command** | **Arguments**     | **Description**
 |-------------|-------------------|--------------------------------------------------------------------